mahmoud/clastic/docs/tutorial-part2.rst

    routes = [
        ("/", home, "home.html"),
-       POST("/submit", add_entry, render_add_entry, middlewares=[new_link_mw]),
+       POST("/submit", add_entry),
        ("/static", static_app),
-       GET('/<alias>', use_entry),
+       GET("/<alias>", use_entry),
    ]

+Angular brackets in route paths are used to name segments.
-The "alias" part of the path is placed between angular brackets to make that segment a named parameter to the endpoint function.
+The part of the path that matches the segment will then be available to the endpoint function as a parameter by the same name:
-And there is no need for a renderer in this case;
-the endpoint function will do the redirection right away:

 .. code-block:: python